mfragger/MultiTagSystem/README.md

 # Multi-Tag
 a multi-tagging system that overides unity's default tagging system

+## To install:
+Download the package from [here](https://github.com/mfragger/MultiTagSystem/releases).
+And import the package to your project.

 ## How to use in editor:
 ### Rebuild the tags via MultiTag > Rebuild Tags
     - this takes in the tags you set in the UnityEditor and puts it in a static class Tags.